J-K LG Manoj Sinha lays foundation stones of health infrastructure projects | Education

 - India

-The foundation stone laying ceremony for the projects, including two pediatric centers of excellence, 28 maternal ICUs (with 10-20 beds), 20 pediatric hybrid ICUs (with 12 beds), and 15 pediatric wards (with 20-30 beds) in seven government medical colleges across all 20 districts of Jammu and Kashmir was held at the SMGS Hospital here, officials said.
+The foundation stone laying ceremony for the projects, including two paediatric centres of excellence, 28 maternal ICUs (with 10-20 beds), 20 paediatric hybrid ICUs (with 12 beds) and 15 paediatric wards (with 20-30 beds) in seven government medical colleges across all 20 districts of Jammu and Kashmir was held at the SMGS Hospital here, officials said.

 ''Laid foundation stone for various state-of-the-art health infrastructure projects at GMCs, DHs (district hospitals), CHCs (Community Health Centres) & PHCs (Public Health Centres) across the UT.
 The augmented facilities will contribute towards the further strengthening of the healthcare system,'' Sinha said in a tweet.